tellor-io/TellorPlayground/readme.md

 # TL:DR
 Tellor Playground is aims to help anyone building on Tellor to quickily test and implement ideas.
-It's available on all testnets at the address:
+It's available on all Ethereum testnets, BSC testnet, Polygon(Matic Mumbai) testnet, and Arbitrum testnet at these addresses:

 Rinkeby: [`0x20374E579832859f180536A69093A126Db1c8aE9`](https://rinkeby.etherscan.io/address/0x20374E579832859f180536A69093A126Db1c8aE9#code)